jesvinjoachim/vestacp-nextcloud-template/README.md

 Web templates for Vesta Control Panel to run Nextcloud or Owncloud under Apache.
 Works with nginx proxy too.

 Download these files into /usr/local/vesta/data/templates/web/apache2 eg.

+{you can just copy-paste it into your terminal - it will do everything automatically }
 ```
 cd /usr/local/vesta/data/templates/web/apache2
 wget https://raw.githubusercontent.com/plutocrat/vestacp-nextcloud-template/master/nextcloud.tpl